History of Girard-Perregaux

 Girard-Perregaux was one of the first watch company’s to produce a watch collection for Ferrari.

-In 1859, François Perregaux went to Singapore and Japan where he noted that the time measurement system was completely different to that prevailing in the West, meaning that watches were of no use there, so he decided to produce authentic objects of curiosity instead.
+In 1859, François Perregaux went to Singapore and Japan where he noted that the time measurement system was completely different from that prevailing in the West, meaning that watches were of no use there, so he decided to produce authentic objects of curiosity instead.

 Girard-Perregaux holds 80 watchmaking patents.